Go Back

 The next name on the Atlantic tropical storm list for the 2026 hurricane season is Bertha.

 Clusters of thunderstorms are expected to develop along the tail end of a front that stalls near the southern Atlantic coast later this week.
-The storms could consolidate into an area of low pressure that, given warm ocean waters, could become a tropical or subtropical storm.
+The storms could condense into an area of low pressure that, given warm ocean waters, could intensify into a tropical or subtropical storm.

-As a massive heat dome builds over the Midwest this week, a clockwise flow around the area of high pressure will steer clusters of thunderstorms along its edges.
+As a massive heat dome builds over the eastern half of the nation this week, a clockwise flow around the area of high pressure will steer clusters of thunderstorms along its edges.

 Storms will move northeastward from the Rockies into the Dakotas, eastern Montana and western Minnesota before turning southeastward near the Great Lakes.
 Farther south, thunderstorm clusters will instead drift from east to west, opposite the more typical west-to-east pattern.